 We recommend that you seek the advice of a solicitor before choosing what type of legacy you would like to leave.
 There are many options when choosing to leave a legacy – browse the tabs below to find out more.

 We understand that some people choosing to leave a will regard this as a private decision that should only be shared with family.
 If you are considering leaving a gift to Edinburgh Science please consider contacting us to discuss how you would like your gift to be used.

 Should you decide to leave a gift to Edinburgh Science please use our full name:

 Scottish Charity Number: SC003790

 If you have already made a gift in your will please consider contacting us so we can thank you personally and appropriately.
-If you would like to discuss this in confidence please contact our Head of Development, Hannah Schlesinger 0131 553 0324 or email Hannah.
+If you would like to discuss this in confidence please contact Hannah Schlesinger, Director of Development and Marketing, firstname.lastname@example.org, 0131 553 0324.